maranix/http_toolkit/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to verify functionality and submit pull requests.
+Please feel free to submit a Pull Request.

 ## License